egroge/RustRegex/README.md

 # RustRegex
 A regex comiler written in Rust

-This is my first Rust project, and as such is simply an exercise
+This is my first Rust project, and as such is simply an exercise in learning